U.S. judge holds Argentina in contempt over bond payment plan

 The developments followed a familiar pattern in the litigation, in which Griesa criticizes Argentina for disobeying his orders and Argentine officials defiantly continue to do so.
 They also underscored the uncertain impact of a contempt ruling on a foreign government.

+Argentine Foreign Minister Hector Timerman said in a statement late on Monday that Griesa's decision was a "violation of international law" and would have no impact other than to further the fight of the "vulture funds" against Argentina.

+"The Argentine government reaffirms its decision to continue defending national sovereignty and asking the U.S. government to accept the jurisdiction of the International Court of Justice to resolve this controversy between both countries," he said.

-Argentina missed a bond coupon payment in late July after Griesa ruled it could not be made unless the country also paid more than $1.3 billion to a group of U.S. funds that rejected previous bond restructurings and are demanding full repayment, led by Elliott Management Corp's NML Capital Ltd and Aurelius Capital Management.
+Argentina missed a bond coupon payment in late July after Griesa ruled it could not be made unless the country also paid more than $1.3 billion to a group of U.S. funds that rejected previous bond restructurings and are demanding full repayment.

+Argentina claims it cannot pay the holdouts, led by Elliott Management Corp's NML Capital Ltd and Aurelius Capital Management, on what would be better terms than the investors who exchanged their defaulted bonds under the so-called RUFO clause (Rights Upon Future Offers).

 Instead, the payment may allow Argentina to continue to maintain it has made its payments as required and is therefore not in default.
 Argentine officials have made a similar argument since Griesa blocked Bank of New York from processing a $539 million payment Argentina deposited in June.